Ruthno78/jad/README.md

 Super Admin and Mini Super Admin accounts can be gated by the Android OS biometric authenticator.
 No face image or biometric template is stored by the app.

+## Dev
+devloper by Ruthno Dev and jadbony